 - Early Childhood

 - Assessment

 - Special Education

 - English Learners

 - Operations

 - Academics

 - Professional Development

 - High School

 - Counseling

 - Human Resources

 - Finance or Grants Management

 - Technology

+- Homeless children

+- Children in foster care

+- Migratory children

+- Children who are incarcerated

 The initial survey was released in the summer of 2020 and data was collected and developed into the Fall Strong Start Implementation Report.
 A second survey was released in the winter and data was collected and developed into the Strong Start Implementation Winter 2021 Update Report.
 LDOE is currently releasing Phase 1 of the Spring Strong Start Survey and will be releasing Phase 2 in June 2021.
 Data from the Spring Strong Start Survey will be developed into a report and will be released in August 2021.